 The flexibility of EVS allows the college to offer scholarships to students where we see the most need coupled with the most deserving students.
 Since the initiative kicked off, there has been a direct correlation between more scholarships awarded and increase in enrollment numbers.

-- 55% increase in the number of women in the freshman class
+- 55% increase in the number of women in the first-year class

 - 55% increase in the number of under-represented student populations in the freshman class